Philip Hefner: Life and career

+Hefner died on April 27, 2024, at the age of 91.

 Legacy

-Hefner is a Senior Fellow at the Metanexus Institute where one can find his biography.
+Hefner was a Senior Fellow at the Metanexus Institute where one can find his biography.

 The Publications Board of Zygon has established the Philip Hefner Fund to honor the 20 years of outstanding editorial leadership that was demonstrated by Hefner.

 Selected works

 Over 150 scholarly articles, about half of which deal with religion and the natural sciences, while the other half deal with traditional historical and theological issues.